idchaincoin/Idchaincoin-MultiMN/README.md

 `multimn uninstall idchaincoin all`

-You can get priv key of all MN with:
+You can get priv key of all MN with this command:

 `multimn list idchaincoin --privkey`

-Note this all priv key and make `masternode.conf` in your Coldwallet where you done MasternodeTx. so `masternode.conf` look like this:
+Note all the privkey and use it to make `masternode.conf` in your Coldwallet where you have done MasternodeTx. so `masternode.conf` look like this:
 ```
 MN0 IP:18050 MN_PrivKey Tx_Hash Output_Index